intel/vscode-oneapi-analysis-configurator/README.md

-# Intel® oneAPI Profiling Tools Launcher
+# Launcher for Intel oneAPI Analyzers

-This is a plugin for seamless integration with Intel® Profiling Tools such as the Intel® VTune™ Profiler and Intel® Advisor.
+This is a plugin for seamless integration with Intel® analysis tools such as the Intel® VTune™ Profiler and Intel® Advisor.

 Identify performance bottlenecks with advanced sampling and profiling techniques in the [Intel® VTune™ Profiler](https://software.intel.com/oneapi/vtune-profiler).